Dakshkumar24/FinDo/README.md

 ## 📬 Contact
 Have questions or suggestions?
-Feel free to open an issue or submit a pull request.
+Feel free to submit a pull request or email your suggestions to dkumar2@sfsu.edu